thebadmonkeydev/graphql_workshop/PITCHME.md

 ---
 ## Mutations

-Mutations are a seperate entity in graphql-ruby and are defined by inheriting from `Types::MutationType`, defining arguments, result types, and a `resolve` method
+Mutations are a separate entity in graphql-ruby and are defined by inheriting from `Types::MutationType`, defining arguments, result types, and a `resolve` method

 Note:

-If you look deep in graphql-ruby you'll find that a Mutation is just a subclass of a Resolver class
+If you look deep in graphql-ruby you'll find that a Mutation is just a subclass of a parent `Resolver` class

 ---
 ## Break